Physical Therapy in Long Island City and Brooklyn for Tendonitis

 Most people with chronic tendon problems can find ways to relieve the pain and take part in their normal activities, even if the problem doesn't completely go away.
 In a few cases, patients can't find ways to manage the pain even after six months.
 For these few patients, surgery may be necessary.
 Surgery may be successful in relieving the pain of chronic tendonitis.

-Lion Physical Therapy provides services for Physical Therapy in Long Island City.
+Lion Physical Therapy provides services for Physical Therapy in Long Island City and Brooklyn.